jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

 ## Lab introduction

-In this lab, you create a Storage Account, a Flask Web App, an API and a simple deployment pipeline using github action in Azure.
+In this lab, you create a Storage Account, a Flask Web App, an API, and a simple deployment pipeline using GitHub Actions in Azure.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
 You may change the region, but the steps are written using **East US**.